lisiCAO/Copyright-Book-Navigator/pre-docs/proposal.md

 [Detailed budget will be provided following further requirements analysis and resource planning.]
 ---

+## Further development
-As for the subsequent adjustment towards a copyright book navigator for guiding the retrieval and use of books without providing the original text, this would require significant changes to the functionalities outlined in this proposal.
-The focus would shift towards developing services for metadata handling, search indexing, and possibly integration with external book databases or APIs.
+- As for the subsequent adjustment towards a copyright book navigator for guiding the retrieval and use of books without providing the original text, this would require significant changes to the functionalities outlined in this proposal.
+- The focus would shift towards developing services for metadata handling, search indexing, and possibly integration with external book databases or APIs.